 Where and how are the funds spent

-All funds raised will be spent only on the care and preservation of these four horses and their offspring.
+All funds raised will be spent only on the care and preservation of these five horses and their offspring, including land and facilities.

 East West maintains a separate bank account for these horses, and all receipts for expenses.
 East West is not currently seeking non-profit or not-for-profit status.
 The Jilfan Sitam horses must be exhibited and compete in shows to raise awareness of the bloodline.
 As showing is sometimes a for-profit activity, non-profit status may not serve these horses best.
 Nafis Rafiq is offered for breeding service to other Arabian mares.
 The horses also earn by assisting with teaching at East West (no forced work, the horses volunteer for what they do) and model for social media.
 Any profits earned by the horses will be reinvested back into the Jilfan Sitam al Bulad Preservation Program, and receipts and records maintained as proof.
 Click "Help Preserve Now" for Gofundme or use PayPal to join our program!

 East West Equestrian Arts is the home of the Jilfan Sitam al Bulad Preservation Program.

 Nafis Rafiq, Safin n Niya, Bahiya Mizan, Pasha Miriyaand Nasr Mubaarak

 are likely five of the last six Arabians in the USA with an unbroken dam Jilfan Sitam al Bulad bloodline.
 Tradition traces bloodlines and subgroups of horses through the maternal (dam) bloodline back to the original clan and family that bred that strain.
 These five have a mother's bloodline that traces all the way back to Syria to the Jilfan Sitam al Bulad (also spelled with other variations).